-Ongoing climate change, global and local demographic changes, waste and lack of natural resources in conjunction with the hunger for a comfortable life require action in various dimensions.
-Since the majority of humans do already or will live in cities, cities become the focus of action due to their rising importance and sheer size, e.g. in 2025 around 40% of Japan's population of around 105 million, will life in the area of the capital Tokyo.
+Ongoing climate change, global and local demographic changes, waste, and lack of natural resources in conjunction with the hunger for a comfortable life require action in various dimensions.
+Since most humans do already or will live in cities, cities become the focus of action due to their rising importance and sheer size, e.g., in 2025 around 40% of Japan's population of around 105 million, will live in the area of the capital Tokyo.

 The role of the cities as living environments will continue to increase for migration of the population to the large cities and thereby a critical mass for new service paradigms based on digitalization.

-To address increasing urbanization and provide a good quality of life, e.g. provide a functioning supply, requires innovation often coupled with technology, e.g. the Internet of things.
-This process of modern urbanization is currently seen as becoming a "Smart City" whatever it means depending on interests and different the role. needs of the actors in or region. а city The leaders of the cities are becoming increasingly aware of the need to design the fast transformation of infrastructures, processes and landscape in a holistic, multi-disciplinary and sustainable manner.
-A successful city needs to continuously develop its attractiveness and efficiency as a whole while navigating through the complexities of urban digitalization.
+To address increasing urbanization and provide a good quality of life, e.g., provide a functioning supply, requires innovation often coupled with technology, e.g., the Internet of things.
+This process of modern urbanization is currently seen as becoming a "Smart City" whatever it means depending on the role, interests and needs of the different actors in a city or region.

+The leaders of the cities are becoming increasingly aware of the need to design the fast transformation of infrastructures, processes, and landscape in a holistic, multi-disciplinary and sustainable manner.
+A successful city needs to continuously develop its attractiveness and efficiency while navigating through the complexities of urban digitalization.
 This can be seen as the international race toward the "smartest city".

-Ultimately, the public authorities of a city will have a full sensor-based visibility to all necessary parts of the city operations as well as real-time control allowing optimization of them.
+Ultimately, the city councils and their operations centres will have a full sensor-based visibility to all necessary parts of the city operations as well as real-time control allowing optimization of them.

 Many cities have already applied integrated and holistic approaches on the design of the city infrastructures but one important component - telecommunications - has still been largely ignored.
 The radio base stations, the visible part of the telecommunications networks, often emerge as an incremental add-on without coordination between the competing mobile operators.
-Considering the continuous fast growth of wireless Internet usage and the emerging new smart city applications such as smart traffic control, smart lighting (including the LED technology), self-driving cars and air quality monitoring, the infrastructure for a smart city has to evolve with well planned steps, taking into account the disruptions from digitalization towards the higher level of automatization and from the related new business models.
+Considering the continuous fast growth of wireless Internet usage and the emerging new smart city applications such as smart traffic control, smart lighting (including the LED technology), self-driving cars and air quality monitoring, the infrastructure for a smart city must evolve with well-planned steps, taking into account the disruptions from digitalization towards the higher level of automatization and from the related new business models.